Isle of Man Post Office: Stamps

 Stamps marked with the name of the Isle of Man were first issued in 1971; the first issue was a variant of the 'Machin' design.
 Since 1973 only Manx stamps have been valid on the island, and Manx stamps are not valid for postage in the UK or elsewhere.
 Isle of Man stamps have since become popular with philatelists.

 Postal rates

 When sending mail to the Island from elsewhere, the Isle of Man is treated as though it were part of the United Kingdom, and mail from the UK continues to be charged at Royal Mail's UK inland rates.
 However, postcodes were not introduced in the Isle of Man until 1993, when the Island was postcoded as the IM postcode area as an extension of the United Kingdom postcode system.

-Mail sent from the Island to the UK is flown across the Irish Sea, and enters the first-class stream of the Royal Mail for next-day delivery.
+Mail sent from the Island to the UK is sailed across the Irish Sea, and enters the first-class stream of the Royal Mail for next-day delivery.

 The Isle of Man Post Office is a member of the Small European Postal Administration Cooperation.